tensorflow/tensorflow/tensorflow/docs_src/programmers_guide/tensors.md

 Sometimes it is not possible to evaluate a `tf.Tensor` with no context because its value might depend on dynamic information that is not available.
-For example, tensors that depend on `Placeholder`s can't be evaluated without providing a value for the `Placeholder`.
+For example, tensors that depend on `placeholder`s can't be evaluated without providing a value for the `placeholder`.

 ``` python
 p = tf.placeholder(tf.float32)